-Having mobile work makes it possible to do all of this, and more.
+Running an online business from your van or RV makes it possible to do all of this, and more.
 I have a disciplined lifestyle.
 I wake up early to get the “extras” done.
 I work, and then I get to explore.

 The mobile lifestyle isn’t for everyone.
 I’ve talked with people who’ve tried to start it too soon.
 They weren’t ready.
 They were mobile, but they didn’t have the income.
 Some people do “workamping” in this case (where they travel to a destination and work there to earn money, then move on to their next stop, get a temp job there, and repeat).

 For me, virtual work is the best platform to support my RV travel lifestyle.
 With the income stream in place, I can work all of the other details of life around my online life.
 And for me, this is the only way to go.

 Ready to start your own virtual lifestyle and live the life you’ve imagined?

 - A Day in the Life: Virtual Work from the Road (1 of 2)